-The main part of Backmuir Wood (45.16ha) was acquired by the Woodland Trust in February 1996 with funding from SNH, HLF, and the local community; a field extension "Millennium Corner" (4.26ha) was purchased in 2000 with funding from Homebase; and the final extension (7.64ha) was purchased in July 2009 with fundraising by the local community and a grant from Angus Environmental Trust (landfill communities fund).
+The main part of Backmuir Wood (45.16ha) was acquired by the Woodland Trust in February 1996 with funding from Scottish Natural Heritage, Heritage Lottery Fund, and the local community; a field extension "Millennium Corner" (4.26ha /to SW) was purchased in 2000 with funding from Homebase; and the final extension (7.64ha / to NE) was purchased in July 2009 with fundraising by the local community and a grant from Angus Environmental Trust (landfill communities fund).

-Management to date has included improving the path network, installing benches and perch posts, upgrading entrances, constructing a small disabled car park, felling 2 small areas of sycamore and replanting with mixed native broadleaves, felling semi-mature beech next to houses and re-planting with native trees and shrubs with local nurseries, planting the Millennium field extension with native broadleaves, tree safety work, and worked with Liff Primary School on outdoor learning.
+Management to date has included improving the path network, installing benches and perch posts, upgrading entrances, constructing a small disabled car park, felling 2 small areas of sycamore and replanting with mixed native broadleaves, felling semi-mature beech next to houses and re-planting with native trees and shrubs with local nurseries, planting the Millennium field extension with native broadleaves, tree safety work, and an outdoor learning programme with Liff Primary School .